codingMustache/codingMustache/README.md

 ## Joke of the Day

-I went to the zoo yesterday and saw a baguette in a cage.
-It was bread in captivity.
+They laughed when I said I wanted to be a comedian – they’re not laughing now.

 ## Home Server Up-Time